 A leaven is any substance that causes your dough to ferment and expand.
 Yeast, sourdough, baking powder… all leavens.
 You can also refer to the act of leavening as the process involved in rising.
-Leavening is super simple to explain - it’s the act of gas and air being released by the ‘leavening agent’ causing your dough to rise and take on an airy, puffy nature.
+Leavening is just the act of gas and air being released by the ‘leavening agent’ causing your dough to rise and take on an airy, puffy nature.

-Is my Yeast (still) alive?
+Is my yeast (still) alive?

 We’ve all found that packet of Ye Olde Ancient Yeast from 1982 at the back of the cupboard, and wondered “Will this be ok?”.
 As a quick test, get a cup of lukewarm water, sprinkle in some yeast and some sugar, and stir it up.
-If it dissolves and you get bubbles - your yeast game is good to go!
+If it dissolves and you get bubbles, your yeast is good to go!
 Still sat there?
-May it rest in yeast.
+May it rest in yeast!

-Active Dried Yeast
+Active Dried Yeast (ADY)

 Active dried yeast is live yeast that is dehydrated.
 This type is sold in small pre-portioned packets, or slightly larger tins.
 Although dormant cells, you do need to store with caution.
 Keep them at room temperature or below, as the yeast will expire if exposed to high temperatures.
 Once open, you can store in the freezer (provided it's stored in an airtight container) for several months.
-Although the name ‘active’ might lead you to believe that it’s ready to go, you do need to activate active dry yeast in lukewarm water to check it’s activity.
+Although the name ‘active’ might lead you to believe that it’s ready to go, you do need to activate active dry yeast in lukewarm water to check its activity.
 This process is called ‘blooming’ and the yeast and water mixture should foam in a few minutes.
-If the water is lifeless, I’m afraid so is your yeast, and you’ll struggle to get a rise from it.
+If the water is lifeless, we’re afraid so is your yeast, and you’ll struggle to get a rise from it.
 Active dry yeast is great for longer proofing times due to its fermentation process, providing a slightly deeper flavour to the trained palate.
 Instant Dried Yeast (IDY)

 Instant yeast is more consistent than its Active friend, is more potent, and can be stored in the same way.
 The granules are smaller and you’ll find that it provides a rapid rise.
 Unlike active dry yeast, you don’t need to dissolve in water before adding to flour, but many people prefer to.
 Instant yeast is very convenient as it generally needs a shorter ferment, plus you use around 25% less than active dry yeast.